ADVISORI Logo

 🔐 Secrets Management for DevOps

-• Central secrets management with API access for automation processes
+• Centralized secrets management with API access for automation processes

-• Dynamic secrets with short lifespan for pipeline executions
+• Dynamic secrets with short lifespans for pipeline executions

-• Secure integration of secrets in containers and Kubernetes environments
+• Secure injection of secrets into containers and Kubernetes environments

 • Versioning and audit trails for all secrets changes